-Unlike many railroad museums and excursions, the Valley Railroad Company has been in existance in one form or the other since 1868.
-In some ways, the history of this little railroad is as exciting as a ride on the railroad today, and reflects the ups and downs of the American rail system from the early days of steam to the present.
+Unlike many railroad museums and excursions, the Valley Railroad Company has been in existence in one form or the other since 1868.
+In some ways, the history of this little railroad is as exciting as a ride on the railroad today, reflecting the ups and downs of the American rail system from the early days of steam to the present.
 Enjoy!

 In the 1830’s the first growth of railroads began in New England.
-After one failed attempt to start, the Valley Railroad Company, headed by the President of the Charter Oak Life Insurance Company (James C. Walkeley), obtained the state charter to build and form the company on July 17, 1868.
+After one failed attempt to start, the Valley Railroad Company – led by the President of the Charter Oak Life Insurance Company (James C. Walkeley) – obtained the state charter to build and form the company on July 17, 1868.

-During 1868-1869, survey crews worked to map out the line from Hartford to Saybrook Point, and in 1870, actual construction of the line began.
-With the ease of building a rail line in the Connecticut River Valley (no tunnels or major bridges), the line was completed during the summer of 1871 with the first ceremonial train run over the 45 mile line on July 29, 1871.
+During 1868-1869, survey crews worked to map out the line from Hartford to Saybrook Point and, in 1870, actual construction of the line began.
+With the ease of building a rail line in the Connecticut River Valley that had no tunnels or major bridges, the line was completed during the summer of 1871.
+The first ceremonial train run over the 45 mile line took place on July 29, 1871.

 Financial trouble plagued many early railroads and the Connecticut Valley found theirs in 1876 when it defaulted on its second mortgage bonds and was placed in receivership.

-On July 1, 1880 a company called the Hartford & Connecticut Valley Railroad took control, but also at this time the New Haven Railroad was rapidly building up its stature in Southern New England.
-Seeing a good chance to sell their new line at a good price, the owners of the Hartford & Connecticut Valley Railroad convinced the New Haven that it should buy control.
-In 1882 the New Haven did and ten years later (1892), the Hartford & Connecticut Valley Railroad became part of the New Haven system.
+On July 1, 1880, a company called the Hartford & Connecticut Valley Railroad took control, but simultaneously the New Haven Railroad was rapidly building up its stature in Southern New England.
+Seeing an opportunity to sell their new line at a good price, the owners of the Hartford & Connecticut Valley Railroad convinced the New Haven Railroad that it should buy control.
+In 1882 the New Haven Railroad did and, ten years later (1892), the Hartford & Connecticut Valley Railroad became part of the New Haven system.

-The incorporation was good for the Valley Railroad as the New Haven put money and improvements into the line.
-During this time, the Valley Railroad grew to its limit: never being more than a busy branch line with passenger service and freight service consisting of deliveries of supplies and merchandise to communities and factories along the line.
-Shortly after WW1, as roads, automobiles, and trucks improved, the Valley Railroad saw a reduction in service; and by the late 1950’s it saw only weekday local service with the speed on the line down to 30 MPH from nearly 55 MPH.
+The incorporation was good for the Valley Railroad as the New Haven Railroad put money and improvements into the line.
+During this time, the Valley Railroad grew to its limit; never being more than a busy branch line with passenger service and freight service consisting of deliveries of supplies and merchandise to communities and factories along the line.
+Shortly after WW1, as roads, automobiles and trucks improved, the Valley Railroad saw a reduction in service; by the late 1950’s, it saw only weekday local service with the speed on the line down to 30 MPH from nearly 55 MPH.

 Business failed along the Valley Railroad line and the New Haven also failed.
 In 1968 the New Haven was no longer a railroad with the last train run over the Valley in March 1968.